June 24, 2026

 Before committing, ask each vendor about:

-Getting these answers up front will help you avoid surprises and assess total cost of ownership.
+Getting these answers up front helps you avoid surprises and assess total cost of ownership.

 Cost-benefit analysis

 Compare your current manual payment costs, including staff time, check stock, postage, and bank fees, against subscription or transaction-based pricing.
-Don’t forget the soft benefits: reduced errors, faster processing, and better vendor relationships.
-Many businesses find the time savings alone justify the investment within the first year.
+Factor in the soft benefits too: reduced errors, faster processing, and better vendor relationships.
+You may find the time savings alone justify the investment within the first year.

-Your bill pay platform should connect seamlessly with your accounting, ERP, and banking systems.
+Your bill pay platform should also connect with your accounting, ERP, and banking systems.
 Integrations eliminate double entry and maintain synchronized records.
-If you rely on multiple tools, ask about API availability or pre-built connectors to streamline workflows.
+If you rely on multiple tools, ask about API availability or pre-built connectors.

 tip